When Treason Is Fashionable

 It would be hard to find a less convincing advocate for transgender military service than someone convicted of violating the Espionage Act.
 The cognitive dissonance required of L.G.B.T. activists in celebrating Ms. Manning while denouncing Donald Trump’s transgender military ban is considerable, not least in the case of Ms. Manning herself, who simultaneously condemns the ban while also tweeting that “we need to dismantle the military/police state,” without appearing to recognize the contradiction.
 (Ms. Manning is a prolific Tweeter whose blithe, emoji-laden missives read like the doodles of a freshman peace studies major and belie her portrayal as the moral conscience of our time.)

 Read the whole thing.
-Even if you think Manning did the right thing by leaking state secrets, and even if you think Manning ought to have pardoned and released, the idea that he is some kind of hero because he’s living as a woman is depraved.
+Even if you think Manning did the right thing by leaking state secrets, and even if you think Manning ought to have been pardoned [UPDATE: Readers correctly point out that his sentence was commuted. — RD] and released, the idea that he is some kind of hero because he’s living as a woman is depraved.
 Kirchick’s op-ed is aptly titled “When Transgender Trumps Treachery”.
 Is there anything that LGBT status cannot trump in the eyes of the media?
 Can they ever do wrong?

 You would not have seen an Esquire profile about how gay Soviet spy and defector Guy Burgess kept up appearances by ordering Savile Row suits from his asylum in Stalin’s Moscow.
 But ours was a different country back then.